egenerse/master-thesis/content/background.typ

   caption: [Initial Angular PoC with basic node dragging and selecting functionalities] ) <angularpoc>

 We then explored React as an alternative and created a PoC with React which can be seen from @reactpoc.
 During this process, we discovered React Flow which is a powerful and flexible diagramming library designed specifically for React applications.
-It provides a modular API that supports custom node and edge rendering, canvas zooming and panning, and seamless user interaction through callbacks like onNodesChange, onEdgesChange, and onNodeClick.
+It provides a modular API that supports custom node and edge rendering, canvas zooming and panning, and seamless user interaction through callbacks like `onNodesChange`, `onEdgesChange`, and `onNodeClick`.
 These abstractions significantly simplified the development effort and increased flexibility.

 #figure(
   image("../figures/reactFlowPoc.png", width: 90%),